Medical device: European Union (EU) and European Free Trade Association (EFTA)

 Class I Devices: Non-invasive, everyday devices or equipment.
 Class I devices are generally low risk and can include bandages, compression hosiery, or walking aids.
 Such devices require only for the manufacturer to complete a Technical File.

 Class Is Devices: Class Is devices are similarly non-invasive devices, however this sub-group extends to include sterile devices.
 Examples of Class Is devices include stethoscopes, examination gloves, colostomy bags, or oxygen masks.
 These devices also require a technical file, with the added requirement of an application to a European Notified Body for certification of manufacturing in conjunction with sterility standards.

 Class Im Devices: This refers chiefly to similarly low-risk measuring devices.
 Included in this category are: thermometers, droppers, and non-invasive blood pressure measuring devices.
 Once again the manufacturer must provide a technical file and be certified by a European Notified Body for manufacturing in accordance with metrology regulations.

 Class Ir Devices: Reusable surgical instruments include devices like ophthalmic scissors or needle holders.
 Under the MDR, a manufacturer of Class Ir devices must be certified by a Notified Body with regard to reusability aspects.

 Class IIa Devices: Class IIa devices generally constitute low to medium risk and pertain mainly to devices installed within the body in the short term.
 Class IIa devices are those which are installed within the body for only between 60 minutes and 30 days.
 Examples include hearing-aids, blood transfusion tubes, and catheters.
 Requirements include technical files and a conformity test carried out by a European Notified Body.

 Class IIb Devices: Slightly more complex than IIa devices, class IIb devices are generally medium to high risk and will often be devices installed within the body for periods of 30 days or longer.
 Examples include ventilators and intensive care monitoring equipment.
 Identical compliance route to Class IIa devices with an added requirement of a device type examination by a Notified Body.
-Note: Some parts of the regulations diffrentiate between Class IIb and Class IIb implantable devices, that is, some rules of the MDR apply specifically to Class IIb implantable and Class III devices, e.g. Article 52 paragraph 4 of the MDR.
+Note: Some parts of the regulations differentiate between Class IIb and Class IIb implantable devices, that is, some rules of the MDR apply specifically to Class IIb implantable and Class III devices, e.g. Article 52 paragraph 4 of the MDR.